AhmedBenyahia/Kao/README.md

 # Kao
-Face recognition app written with C
+Face recognition App

+The User interface is created using C and GTK3 Project The Facerecognition is created using OpenCv in Python and exposed as an API using Djabngo